After the

 Japanese military historians were not going to limit themselves to documents.

-Numerous veterans were involved in the work, who could rely on their diaries
+Numerous veterans were involved in the work, who could use their diaries

 (during WWII, keeping a diary was considered almost an integral part of the

-life of an educated Japanese).
+life of an educated Japanese) and documents in their possession (which sometimes were not available elsewhere).
 Moreover, draft versions of the chapters of the

 new history were actively discussed, and veterans, who were directly related to